 The Lord respected Abel and his offering, but He did not respect Cain and his sacrifices.
 So Cain was extremely sorrowful, and his countenance fell.
 So the Lord said to Cain, “Why are you extremely sorrowful?
 And why has your face fallen?
-Did you not sin, even though you brought it rightly, but did not divide it rightly?
-Be still; his recourse shall be to you; and you shall rule over him.”
+If you offer correctly but do not divide correctly, have you not sinned?
+Be still.
+He will come back to you; and you shall rule over him.”

-Abel, the younger brother, beings a sacrifice that pleases God; Cain, the elder, is rejected, and because of envy his relationship with his brother is broken.
+Abel, the younger brother, brings a sacrifice that pleases God; Cain, the elder, finds his offering rejected, and because of envy his relationship with his brother is broken.
 The Lord sees Cain’s pain of heart and reaches out to him.
 He counsels patience: Give your brother time and he will come back to you (Brenton: “to thee shall be his submission.”)

-An elder in Romania pointed out that in Genesis 4:7, after Cain’s sin, God invited him to become the first hesychast.
+An elder in Romania pointed out that in the Church's text of Genesis 4:7, after Cain’s sin, God invited him to become the first hesychast.
 God says, “Imartes?
 Isihason.”
 (Have you sinned?
 Become silent.)

 Now Cain talked with Abel his brother and it came to pass, when they were in the field, that Cain rose up against Abel his brother and killed him.
 Then God said to Cain, “Where is Abel your brother?”
 He replied, “I do not know.
 Am I my brother’s keeper?”